squeaky1273/Graph-ADT/README.md

 1. Compare and contrast Breadth-first Search and Depth-first Search by providing one similarity and one difference.

+    One similarity is that both BFS and DFS use the neighbor components when visiting and moving on.
+One difference is that BFS uses the queues to look for the shortest path and DFS uses Stacks as it's data structure.
+DFS searches most ro all of the possible paths.

 2. Explain why a Depth-first Search traversal does not necessarily find the shortest path between two vertices.
 What is one such example of a graph where a DFS search would not find the shortest path?

+    DFS goes outward to the farthest vertex and makes it's way to unvisited vertices.
+An example is a maze.

 3. Explain why we cannot perform a topological sort on a graph containing a cycle.

+    A topological sort is a linear ordering of vertices and return them in order.
+A graph that has a cycle doesn't end.
+There is no end point.